 Perhaps these parents are not to be blamed for the tooth decay that their children are experiencing because they did not know when they should start taking their kids to the dentist.
 Well, this has been one of the concerns for many parents, and this article reveals what you need to know about dental care for your young child.

 Their first dental checkup

-Ideally, your child should be taken to a dentist right around the time of his first birthday.
+Ideally, your child should be taken to a Dentist right around the time of his first birthday.
 In other words, at age 1 or within 6 months after the sprouting of the first primary teeth, your child should visit the dentist for the first time.
 Most parents, however, take their children for a dental checkup when are about two and half years, which puts them in a big risk of plaque buildup or development of cavities.
-It is unfortunate that some parents fail to ensure their child’s teeth are checked by a dental expert because they assume that baby teeth will ultimately fall out – which is a terrible mistake.
+It is unfortunate that some parents fail to ensure their child’s teeth are checked by a dental expert like those at St Kilda Dentist services because they assume that baby teeth will ultimately fall out – which is a terrible mistake.
 It is important to note that your child’s permanent teeth develop under the primary teeth and it is essential to have a dentist check as early as age one.

 The frequency of seeing a dentist

 Parents are advised to take their children for regular dental checkups once every three to six months.
 While this is the recommended interval, you can always take your child to a dentist if a dental issue comes up in between that needs immediate attention and correction like teeth grinding, mouth breathing, or a lisp.